Ductal carcinoma in situ (DCIS) in women is often asymptomatic. It is frequently diagnosed during routine screening mammography.

 Necessary for scoring by nuclear grade and architecture.

-Ductal lavage or nipple aspirate fluid collection analysis may prove to be useful for diagnosis.[67]Jiwa N, Gandhewar R, Chauhan H, et al. Diagnostic accuracy of nipple aspirate fluid cytology in asymptomatic patients: a meta-analysis and systematic review of the literature.
+Nipple aspirate fluid cytology is limited by poor sensitivity.[94]Jiwa N, Gandhewar R, Chauhan H, et al. Diagnostic accuracy of nipple aspirate fluid cytology in asymptomatic patients: a meta-analysis and systematic review of the literature.
 Ann Surg Oncol.
 2021 Jul;28(7):3751-60.

 https://link.springer.com/article/10.1245/s10434-020-09313-9